jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         }
     }

-*Listing 18: Sub-classing SetWebFlag to provide a new action that doesn't require parameters*

 The DisableWebFlag action looks just like this but sets the active flag to false.
 I won't repeat it here.